 Then, by the time it gets digested to the end, it is almost fully eaten up and turned into a nice, almost clear liquid.
 That we can use for fertiliser.

-Last thing we are going to do is install our overflow valve.
-We are going to put a hole, and put this uni-seal in right there.
+The last thing we are going to do is install our overflow valve.
+We are going to put a hole and put this uni-seal in right there.
 Shove it into the tank, and then we can come in and pull off about 100 gallons of fertiliser whenever we want it.
-We are going to pull off all these burrows and make that real clean.
+We are going to pull off all these burrows and make that really clean.
 Use a really sharp hole saw if you can.

-We recommend painting your biogas generator black, to soak up as much of the sun’s heat during the day as possible.
-That way you can keep that reaction going, and simultaneously use spare heat to warm the farm’s greenhouse during the winter time.
-Text article was found on Youtube.
+We recommend painting your biogas generator black, to soak up as much of the sun's heat during the day as possible.
+That way you can keep that reaction going, and simultaneously use spare heat to warm the farm's greenhouse during the wintertime.
+Via text article found on Youtube.

-We found 13 types of Biogas Generators, including 8 listed on the EnergyPedia!
+We found 12 types of Biogas Generators, including 8 listed on the EnergyPedia!
 Has anyone found any more?
 Please comment below, and tell us about a different type of biogas generator if you found one.
-We would love to know about EVEN MORE biogas plant types.

 Experience we Gained from Running Our Biogas Generators